tadas-subonis/dev-tasubo-com-blog/_posts/2020-02-28-how-software-development-has-changed-in-the-last-10-year-part-2.md

 collections library.
 I can't do without generics!".
 That's a fair use case - go ahead.
 However, if you are in the process of writing some general data abstraction layer that "can be used by other teams as well", I have bad news for you.
-You gonna be lucky if actually anybody else besides you reads that code and there is no need to commit to generics if you can avoid them.
+You gonna be lucky if actually anybody else besides you read that code and there is no need to commit to generics if you can avoid them.

 In a nutshell, you don't really want to end up with something like this: